Care for Me: Critical reception

 Care for Me was met with widespread critical acclaim from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 93, based on 5 reviews.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 93, based on 5 reviews, indicating "universal acclaim".
 In his review for AllMusic, Fred Thomas described the album as a "masterful artistic statement" with "Beautifully minimal production [that] supports the feeling of emptiness" Writing for HipHopDX, Justin Ivey stated "With Care for Me, Saba accomplished his objective by making an album that can endure for years to come.
 His higher aspirations won't afford him the visibility of the rappers acting out for attention, but projects like Care for Me should put him into the discussions of his generation's best hip hop artists."
 Sheldon Pearce of Pitchfork gave the album a rave review, awarding it Best New Music, saying "The grief-stricken Chicago rapper’s latest is a marvel of craft, musicality, and emotion.
 Through Saba's inner turmoil, he finds his most powerful and diaristic storytelling."
 Wren Graves of Consequence of Sound wrote "At 10 breezy tracks, Care for Me isn't just a collection of songs; it’s an honest-to-god album that develops ideas at its own pace."